PolarizedPoutine/multi-start-4D/conventions.md

 ## Z-matrix
 For 4-ion acetylene the [Z-matrix] (https://en.wikipedia.org/wiki/Z-matrix_(chemistry))
 has 6 parameters.
 I will always call these individual parameters r12, r23, r34,
 theta13, theta24, and phi.

 The Z-matrix for acetylene at equilibrium requires the use of dummy atoms due to the 180° bond angles but we are looking at the dynamics of acetylene so we cannot assume a 180° bond angle so we don't need to use dummy atoms.
+Ummm wait a second, my Z-matrix works with 180° bond angles.
+I should check this out.